MikesGlitch/Identity-Server-v3-Integrations/README.md

 # Identity Server 3 Integrations

+Here are some example of some integrations that I've used in the past for integrating Identity Server V3 into WebAPI Swashbuckle and Self Hosted SignalR.

-This code is to go alongside my article here:  [http://michaelclark.tech/2016/08/21/integrating-identity-server-3-with-web-api-2-swashbuckle/] (http://michaelclark.tech/2016/08/21/integrating-identity-server-3-with-web-api-2-swashbuckle/)
+This code will go alongside my article here:  [http://michaelclark.tech/2016/08/21/integrating-identity-server-3-with-web-api-2-swashbuckle/] (http://michaelclark.tech/2016/08/21/integrating-identity-server-3-with-web-api-2-swashbuckle/)

 ##To see the WebAPI SwashBuckle Integration: